 Tailor macros to your needs

-Scrutinize nutrition labels, and pick up a food scale to help you measure foods that don’t come with a label.
-Consider meal prep so you don’t have to measure for many different meals every week.
-Most importantly, decide how you will track your macros: Use a food tracking app, journal, or note on your phone so you can log all the data in one place.
+Most importantly, decide how you will track macros on a daily basis.
+Use a food tracking app, journal or note on your phone so you can log all the data in one place.

 Adjust and experiment

-Macros differ depending on all kinds of factors, including gender, chronic conditions, age, weight, and many more variables.
+Macros differ depending on all kinds of factors, including gender, chronic conditions, age, body weight, calorie needs and many more variables.
 If one range doesn’t work for you, keep experimenting until you find one that does.

 To tailor your macros, listen to your body and notice how you feel.
-You may perform best when you eat fewer grams of carbs, build muscle when you eat a high-protein diet or realize that you have more energy when you bump up the fat intake.
+You may perform best when you eat fewer grams of carbs, build muscle when you eat a high-protein diet or realize that you have more energy when increase your the fat intake.
 Change one macro at a time to isolate an ideal level for each one.
 Remember, healthy eating is different for everyone (but you should still eat your veggies).

 Join over 1 million fans